Sikandar Hayat Khan

-Khan Bahadur Major Sir Sikandar Hayat Khan, (5 June 1892 – 26 December 1942), also written Sikandar Hyat-Khan or Sikandar Hyat Khan, was an Indian politician and statesman from the Punjab who served as the Premier of the Punjab, among other positions.
+Khan Bahadur Sir Sikandar Hayat Khan, (also spelt Sikandar Hyat-Khan or Sikandar Hyat Khan; 5 June 1892 – 26 December 1942) was a British Indian politician and statesman from the Punjab Province who served as the Premier of the Punjab, among other positions.

 Early life

-Sikandar Hayat Khan was born in Multan, Punjab, British Raj in a Punjabi family of the Khattar tribe.
-His father was Nawab Muhammad Hayat Khan, a civil servant and close associate of Sir Syed Ahmed Khan, and his grandfather was Sardar Karam Khan, who died in battle fighting for the British against the Sikhs in the Second Anglo-Sikh War.
+Sikandar Hayat Khan was born in Multan, Punjab, British Raj in a Punjabi family from the Khattar tribe.
+His father was Nawab Muhammad Hayat Khan, a civil servant and a close associate of Sir Syed Ahmed Khan, and his grandfather was Sardar Karam Khan, who died in battle fighting for the British against the Sikhs in the Second Anglo-Sikh War.

 He was educated at Oriental Collegiate High School in Aligarh and later at Aligarh Muslim University, and was sent to study medicine at King's College London in the United Kingdom but was recalled home by his family circa 1915.

 During the First World War, he initially worked as a War Recruitment Officer in his native Attock District and later served as one of the first Indian officers to receive the King's Commission, with the 2/67th Punjabis (later the 1/2nd Punjab Regiment) where he was sent to the Western Front in France.
 As a result of his distinguished services in the Great War and later, the Third Afghan War, he was appointed a Member of the Order of the British Empire, Military Division (MBE, Mil.) by the Government of British India.

 After 1920, Khan turned his talents to business and by dint of his financial acumen and managerial skills, soon became a director or managing director of several companies, including the Wah Tea Estate, The Amritsar-Kasur Railway Company, The People's Bank of Northern India, The Sialkot-Narowal Railway, The ACC Wah Portland Cement Company, the Wah Stone and Lime Company, Messrs.
 Owen Roberts, the Punjab Sugar Corporation Ltd, Messrs.
 Walter Locke & Co, The Lahore Electricity Supply Co and many others.
 He also entered grassroots politics at this time, and remained an honorary magistrate and Chairman of the Attock District Board.

 Later, for a brief while he also remained the acting deputy-governor of the newly established Reserve Bank of India in 1935, prior to returning to take on party leadership in the Punjab in 1936.